Algiers family seeking accountability in patriarch’s brutal killing

 The Williams family gathers at Beautiful Zion Baptist Church in Algiers where their father and grandfather, Edwin Williams, Sr., was once a deacon and studying to be a pastor.

-On April 27, 1943, Edwin’s life was tragically cut short when his family says he was stabbed to death by three United States Navy sailors as he walked from his home to the church to meet his wife and two youngest children.
+On April 27, 1943, Edwin’s life was tragically cut short when his family says he was stabbed to death with a bayonet by three United States Navy sailors as he walked from his home to the church to meet his wife and two youngest children.

 “You know, you put something on me that I have to deal with,” said Pastor James Williams, the youngest son of Edwin Williams, Sr. “I had no say-so in it, but I’ve had to carry it all my life.”